Not just a new name for a project status meeting!

 2. The meeting time-box is 15 minutes.

-3. All team members attend and participate.
+3. All developers attend and participate.
 (Others may attend, but do not participate.)

-4. The Development Team is responsible for conducting the Daily Scrum (not the Scrum Master)
+4. The developers are responsible for conducting the Daily Stand-Up (not the Scrum Master)

 5. Same time of day and meeting location for all meetings.

-You are no longer relying on a Project Manager to ask a collection of questions so they can discover if there is a problem on the project.
-The stand-up meeting places a significant obligation onto each team member to:
+You are no longer relying on a driver to ask a collection of questions so they can discover if there is a problem on the project.
+The stand-up meeting places a significant obligation onto each developer to:

 • Be responsible for your work.